cms-outreach/ispy-webgl/README.md

 ### How do I make a nice publication-quality event display?

-You save an image using the "Print Image to File Button" which will output what you see in the 3D display window.
+You can save an image using the "Print Image to File Button" which will output what you see in the 3D display window.
 However, it's often better to take a screenshot.
 Easy enough, but it's often the details that matter.

 Some tips:

-* It helps to have a nice high-resolution machine on which to work.
+* It helps to have a nice high-resolution display on which to work.
 * Enlarge your display window to be as large as it can go (given your screen aspect ratio).
 Since you're working with a browser that should be `Ctrl +`.
 * Turn off the axes in the bottom left of the display (from the "Settings" button).
 * The default black background is often better but in some cases a white background is preferred.
 This can be changed using the "Settings" button.
 * Find the right combination of zoom level, rotation, and projection ("orthographic" or "perspective").
 * Turn off/on different parts of the detector to provide some context and background.
 The event can often look like it's just there in the black void.
 The ECAL barrel is a nice one to have on by default.
-Also try some of the more complex geometries found via the "Import 3D Model" button.
+Also you can try some of the more complex geometries found via the "Import 3D Model" button.
+More on those [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SketchUpCMS).

 ### How do I know what's been loaded in the event?